Securities Investor Protection Corporation: SIPC application in unusual situations

+If the brokerage becomes insolvent, there are some situations where the investors assets may be recovered beyond the $500,000 insurance limit, for example, if the investor's specific assets can be identified and recovered.
 Under rules of the regulatory SRO governing brokers and dealers—the Financial Industry Regulatory Authority (FINRA), the investors' and the brokerage firms' assets must be segregated; they may not be commingled.
 It could be a civil or criminal violation if an investor's assets were inappropriately commingled.
-If the firm files for bankruptcy, provided the assets have been appropriately segregated, the investor's assets should be recoverable, beyond SIPC's current protection limit of $500,000, of the net equity, per account and $250,000 for cash claims.
-However, as noted above, not all asset types are covered by SIPC, such as annuities.
+If the firm files for bankruptcy, provided the assets have been appropriately segregated, the investor's assets may be recoverable beyond SIPC's protection limit if the assets are recoverable.

+Lawsuit

+A civil lawsuit was filed on October 11, 2023 in The District of Columbia Federal District Court (Case 1:23-cv-02994) alleging improper, irresponsible and unethical behavior on the part of certain employees, officers and directors of SIPC during the creation and development of SIPC’s recently implemented broker-dealer portal.
+The suit contends that flawed design and inappropriate implementation within the project gave rise to conflicts of interest, suspected vendor fraud, and possible violations of the Securities Investor Protection Act of 1970.
+On January 27, 2025, the Court dismissed all claims against all defendants on the merits, and ordered the suit dismissed in its entirety.